cloud-native-application-security/crypto-key-exchange-ecdh/README.md

 # crypto-key-exchange-ecdh

-Demo project showing how to use Elliptic Curve Diffie-Hellman key exchange to generate a key for use with AES.
+Demo project showing how to use Elliptic Curve Diffie-Hellman (ECDH) key exchange to generate a key for use with AES.
+Elliptic Curve 25519 is used for the key exchange, and the sample code contains an example that uses the NIST P-256 curve.
 There are three subprojects in this repo.

 * utils - contains shared utility classes `CrptoUtils`,`JsonUtils` and `KeyExchange`.
 * warehouse - offers `/refunds` api that generates a JWE encrypted using a key derive via ECDH.